Zelda Spellman: Sabrina the Teenage Witch (live-action sitcom)

 In the sitcom, Zelda was blonde and a down-to-earth scientist who tries to keep Sabrina and Hilda out of trouble.
-As a stark contrast to early comic portrayals, she insists that Sabrina only use her magic for good.
+As a stark contrast to early comic portrayals, she plays a more prominent role than Hilda and insists that Sabrina only use her magic for good.
 As a witch, her magical abilities often manifested as a stream of violet magical particles (similar to Sabrina's golden red magical sparkles) whenever she would transfigure an object or being, conjure an object or teleport herself from one place to another.
 She is more of an authority figure and is often strict with Sabrina.
 She punishes Sabrina for her actions, but is more lenient than the Witches' Council would be.
 She also has a body in suspended animation, which is why she and Hilda never age.
 Sometimes she acts more like a minor antagonist in the series.

 Childhood

 Zelda P. Spellman was born in 1346.
-Zelda grew up during the 14th century in Europe, with at least five other siblings: Vesta, being the oldest; Edward, Zelda, Hilda and Sophia, the youngest.
+Zelda grew up during the 14th century in Europe, with at least five other siblings: Vesta, being the oldest; Edward, Hilda and Sophia, the youngest.

 Vesta was terribly jealous of all the attention that Hilda and Zelda got when they were little.
 So, she turned her parents into pigs and wouldn't turn them back until her parents sent Hilda and Zelda away to be adopted.

 While the children were living in the farm house the parents stayed in the barn.
 Their father was "getting very good at working an instamatic with his snout".
 When their mother head-butted Vesta about a month later, they were turned back into humans.
 In order to legally get Hilda and Zelda back, they had to adopt them.

 Their overbearing mother, Grandma Lydia, spent 200 years of violin lessons on Hilda, while Zelda won trophies, "Winner of the Other Realm Science Fair", "Outstanding Student of the Decade" and "Best of the Best".